michalizydo/scONT/README.md

   20. SV calls are filtered for those located in regions covered by 5 or more reads:
       bedtools intersect -a <SVcalls.vcf.gz> -b <sample.bam>.quantized5.5.bed
   21. SV calls are filtered for those with PASS filter, supported by at least 3 reads in any of the merged single cells and containing insertions or deletions (filterSVmerge.py).
+  22. Basic statistics of SVs were calculated using stats_SV.py script.
-  22. Filtered SV insertions are converted to .fasta, while deletions are converted to .bed (vcf2fasta.py) and subsequently extracted from reference genome (extractfromref.py).
+  23. Filtered SV insertions are converted to .fasta, while deletions are converted to .bed (vcf2fasta.py) and subsequently extracted from reference genome (extractfromref.py).